 You have the right to decide whether to accept or reject cookies.Website Cookie Preference Tool:

-You can exercise preferences about what cookies are served on our Websites by visiting our cookie settings preference center, available here: Privacy Settings.
+You can exercise preferences about what cookies are served on our Websites by clicking the cookie icon in the bottom left hand corner of your browser.
 You can also exercise your Website cookie preferences by visiting the TRUSTe preference center by clicking this link: http://preferences-mgr.truste.com/.Browser Controls:

 Most advertising networks offer you a way to opt out of Interest Based Advertising.
 If you would like to find out more information, please visit http://www.aboutads.info/choices/ or http://www.youronlinechoices.com.Mobile Advertising:

 You can opt out of having your mobile advertising identifiers used for certain types of Interest Based Advertising, including those performed by us, by accessing the settings in your Apple or Android mobile device and following the most recent published instructions.
 If you opt out, we will remove all data about you and no further data collection or tracking will occur.
 The random ID we (or our third party partners) had previously assigned to you will also be removed.
 This means that if at a later stage, you decide to opt-in, we will not be able to continue and track you using the same ID as before, and you will for all practical purposes be a new user to our system.Do Not Track:

 Some Internet browsers - like Internet Explorer, Firefox, and Safari - include the ability to transmit “Do Not Track” or “DNT” signals.
 Since uniform standards for “DNT” signals have not been adopted, our Websites do not currently process or respond to “DNT” signals.
 Barlo Radiators takes privacy and meaningful choice seriously and will make efforts to continue to monitor developments around DNT browser technology and the implementation of a standard.
 To learn more about “DNT”, please visit All About Do Not Track.